devYaoYH/Meta-Intellectual-Musings/XAI/README.md

 Beyond showing that a different class of AI models are susceptible to the same adversarial attacks as Deep CNNs, this example also highlights that AI models may produce wildly unexpected ways of 'solving' the problems posed to it.
 Here, the adversarial agent is also a machine learning model.
 Given the task of 'optimally' defeating the normal agent, it employs novel strategies which violate our expectations.
 Here, the concern is two-fold: Firstly, is the problem a lack of sufficient constraints in the environment (thus enabling such adversarial strategies)?
 Secondly, how can we prevent undesirable novel strategies?

 The AI philosopher Nick Bostrom states that one of the key problematic outcome of achieving the singularity is that such a superintelligent system will always find ways to outsmart its human creators.
 For our red adversarial goalie, it appears unlikely that we will be able to fully specify constraints to its actions such that novel unexpected strategies do not occur.
 This failure reduces the likelihood that we would be able to further prevent undesirable strategies produced by AI models all in the name of 'optmially' fulfiling its goal.
-A pessimistic worry here by Nick Bostrom is that "we might make a mistake and give [AI models] goals that lead it to annihilate humankind".
+The pessimistic worry here by Nick Bostrom is that "we might make a mistake and give [superintelligence] goals that lead it to annihilate humankind".
+A more likely present-day consequence is that we may find our AI models deviate from the values we hold to high importance when seeking actions that optimize some poorly-set value function.

 # Function of explanations